 This is where Evans marries the theory of Transformation Leadership and change into practice.
 He clearly states that people will only change if they want to.
 He believes this equation makes the determination.
-The transformation leader is only a piece of this, and has influence on the Vision as well as the clarity on the first steps.
+The transformation leader is only a piece of this and has an influence on the Vision as well as the clarity on the first steps.
 The rest belong to the people who we are needing for change to happen.
 This is where Inspiration happens, this is the intersection between inspirational leadership and transformational leadership.

 Five Competencies for Transformational Change

-These five competencies have been adapted from The Leadership Challenge, Kouzes and Posner (1987).
-Evans places them within his own model, which includes Wisdom, Systems, Reflection and Community.
+These five competencies have been adapted from The Leadership Challenge, Kouzes, and Posner (1987).
+Evans places them within his own model, which includes Wisdom, Systems, Reflection, and Community.
 The five competencies include:

 - Envision a compelling future